Skip to content

 Edsaul Mendoza, the former Philadelphia police officer who shot and killed 12-year-old Thomas “T.J.”
 Siderio in South Philadelphia more than two years ago, pleaded guilty to third-degree murder on Friday — becoming the first city officer to be convicted of murder for an on-duty shooting.

 Mendoza, 28, was charged with first-degree murder and voluntary manslaughter after prosecutors said he chased T.J., then shot him in the back at near point-blank range after the boy tossed away a gun he had been carrying.
-The March 2022 shooting made T.J. the youngest person ever killed by a city police officer.
+The March 2022 shooting made T.J. the youngest person ever fatally shot by a city police officer.

 Mendoza’s plea marked only the second time a Philadelphia police officer has been convicted of a fatal shooting, and the first time an officer was convicted of murder.
 Former police officer Eric Ruch was found guilty of voluntary manslaughter for shooting Dennis Plowden Jr., who was unarmed, after a car chase in 2017 and was sentenced to 11½ to 23 months in prison.